joeleyclark/7301repository/Setting_Up_Koha_for_Schools.md

 Open the *Koha administration* page.
 From there navigate to *basic parameters* and then *item types*
 <img width="962" height="458" alt="Screenshot 2026-03-12 at 6 49 20 PM" src="https://github.com/user-attachments/assets/333c58ec-aa43-470e-a6b2-03367af2ea54" />

 "Book" should already be entered into the table from following the instructions when installing Koha.
-To add additional item types click on "new item type"
+To add additional item types click on "new item type" Some suggestions are DVD (DV) and CD-Audio (CD).
 <img width="932" height="846" alt="Screenshot 2026-03-12 at 6 52 04 PM" src="https://github.com/user-attachments/assets/87c24178-eafb-4980-b59a-d1ec767033be" />

 After adding the item types you want we now need to add patron categories.
 From the *Koha administration* page navigate to the *patron categories* page.